 As the National Training Manager for the Block Drug Company, he was charged with the development and execution of Block’s national training programs.
 As a result of Vernon’s training initiatives, he was transferred to Dallas, TX where he successfully trained and managed the Southwest Regional sales team.

 Mr. Bland desire to inspire greatness in the next generation led him to serve as a Board Member: Foster Kidd Foundation, and Cardinal Ritter College Prep; Served on Role Model and Speaker Programs: St. Louis Public School District, Paul Quinn College, Frisco Independent School District, and Dr. Emmett Conrad Leadership Program.
 He is also a Charter Member 100 Black Men, Metropolitan Saint Louis.

-International Director of Sales
+vice president of Sales

 Reginald Braxton was born and raised in Detroit, MI.
 He graduated from the Detroit Institute of Technology with a bachelor’s degree in Business Administration with a major in marketing and a minor in business management.
 Reginald’s early professional career included key positions in sales and marketing with two major companies before joining McGraw- Hill Education as a sales representative in 2000.
 At McGraw-Hill Reginald worked in collaboration with large Urban Markets to create solutions that helped to close the achievement gap for hundreds of thousands of students over the course of his more than two-decade career in educational publishing.